Arriving in Porto (by air)

 Arriving in Porto (by land)

 You can travel to Porto by bus, car or train.

 The road network is currently expanding to shorten distances and improve the access to the border and to the country’ s major cities.
 Motorways connect Porto to Lisbon (A1), Minho (A3) and Trás-os-Montes (A4), and a major highway connects Porto to Valença (A28).

 Porto is is also connected to various European destinations by regular bus services.
 Rede Nacional de Expressos and InterNorte are the main companies.
 The second has connections to all main European cities, via Paris.
 There are other road transport companies that offer connections to the north of the country (Bus station on Rua Alfredo Magalhães), to the south (Bus station on Rua Alexandre Herculano), and other destinations (Bus station on Campo 24 de Agosto, at Central Shopping).

-You can travel to Porto by train, to CP, the Portuguese Railway Company, has regular international links.
+You can travel to Porto by train, via Comboios de Portugal (CP), the Portuguese Railway Company, that has regular international links.
 The city of Porto is served by two main stations: Campanhã Station (for international journeys, but also for journeys to Lisbon, Douro and Minho); and S. Bento Station (for urban and regional connections and connections to Galicia).